Henri Tomasi

-Henri Tomasi ([ɑ̃ʁi fʁedjɛ̃ tomazi]; 17 August 1901 – 13 January 1971) was a French classical composer and conductor.
+Henri Frédien Tomasi ([ɑ̃ʁi fʁedjɛ̃ tomazi]; 17 August 1901 – 13 January 1971) was a French classical composer and conductor.
 He was noted for compositions such as In Praise of Folly, Nuclear Era and The Silence of the Sea.

 Early years

 Henri Tomasi was born in a working-class neighborhood of Marseille, France, on 17 August 1901.
 His father Xavier Tomasi and mother Josephine Vincensi were originally from La Casinca, Corsica.
 When he was five, the family moved to Mazargues, France where Xavier Tomasi worked as a postal worker.
 There, he enrolled his son in music theory and piano lessons.
 At the age of seven, Tomasi entered the Conservatoire de Musique de Marseille.
 Pressured by his father, he played for upper-class families, where he felt "humiliated to be on show like a trained animal."

 In 1913, the family moved back to Marseille.
 Tomasi had dreams of becoming a sailor and skipped many of his music classes.
 During the summer, he stayed with his grandmother in Corsica and learned traditional Corsican songs.
 In 1916, he won first prize in harmony, along with his friend Zino Francescatti, the celebrated violinist.
 World War I delayed his entrance into the Paris Conservatoire, so he played piano in Marseille to earn money.
 He performed in diverse venues such as upscale hotels, restaurants, brothels, and movie houses.
 His gift for composition was developed during this time as he excelled in improvisation at the keyboard.
 The early Charlie Chaplin films also intrigued him and influenced his works.